jhap1982/giveituruguay/2012/2012-10-30 - Target Center, Minneapolis, MN, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Otherside
+4. Otherside
-Throw Away Your Television
+5. Throw Away Your Television
-Look Around
+6. Look Around
-Emit Remmus
+7. Emit Remmus
-Can't Stop
+8. Can't Stop
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Me and My Friends
+10. Me and My Friends
-Parallel Universe
+11. Parallel Universe
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Suck My Kiss
+17. Suck My Kiss
-Everybody Knows This Is Nowhere
+18. Everybody Knows This Is Nowhere
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes